 Haji-Sheikh decided to return “home” in 1979 and “walk-on” to the Michigan Football team.
 Finally, Ali got Bo’s attention and was Michigan’s full-time placekicker by the end of the 1979 season.

-Like all kickers, Ali Haji-Sheikh had a lot of made field goals, but he also missed his share too!
-He had some “hero” moments and some “zero” ones as well.
-It all comes with the territory.
-Ali was a solid kicker who could boom his kickoffs and consistently make his extra points attempts.
+Like all kickers, Ali Haji-Sheikh had a lot of made field goals, but he also missed some too!
+Yes, he had some “hero” moments and some “zero” ones as well.
+It comes with the territory.
+Ali was a talented kicker who could boom his kickoffs and consistently make his extra points attempts.
 In fact, he set a Big Ten and Michigan record for consecutive PATs in 1982 with seventy-six straight over the course of two seasons.

 Ali led Michigan in scoring in his senior year with seventy-seven points.
 He kicked twelve field goals (15 attempts) and added forty-one PATs.
 He still holds the record for most PATs in one game when he converted ten of ten in a 70-21 win over Illinois.
 Ali tied a Michigan record when he made eleven field goals in one season in 1980.
 He broke his own record in 1982 with those twelve made field goals in 1982.